RHEcosystemAppEng/isv-addon-operator/README.md

 ## Repository content

-Next to this document, you'll find the template operator with its bundle manifest (deployed to *quay.io*).
+Next to this document, you'll find the template operator with its bundle manifest (deployed to *quay.io*).<br/>

-The [isv-addon](/isv-addon) controller is the shell for the new design, this part will be implemented in our current operator, if this design gets accepted.
+The [isv-addon](/isv-addon) controller is the shell for the new design, this part will be implemented in our current operator, if this design gets accepted.<br/>

-The [olm-catalog](/olm-catalog) folder holds the sources for the OLM catalog.
+The [olm-catalog](/olm-catalog) folder holds the sources for the OLM catalog.<br/>

 ## Design walkthrough